 Photo by Gillian Marsh

-That moment that I got invited to go to Galapagos scuba diving by the live-aboard Galapagos Sky is solidly engrained in my mind.
+That moment that I got invited to go to Galapagos scuba diving by the live-aboard Galapagos Sky is solidly ingrained in my mind.
 Honestly, I was ecstatic, scared, and overjoyed all at the same time.
 I had dreams of Galapagos scuba diving pretty much as soon as I was able to learn how to dive.
 Hooking into a rock and watching hundreds of hammerhead sharks pass me by at 90 feet kept reoccurring in my head for days after I knew I was going!
 Dreams really do come true!

 Diving on Galapagos Sky